 I’m a bit ashamed that over the years, having made this for decades, I have never thought of referencing Jane’s Addiction.
 This not only works in the “bean/been” pun but also – as per the song subject – “caught stealing chili”.

 This is about as simple as chili can get.
-Prep the veg – saute veg – add spices – add liquid stuff – bring to boil – simmer – eat.
+Prep the veg, saute the veg, add spices, add liquid stuff, bring to boil, simmer, then eat.
 I’ve used this in every restaurant I’ve run often adding some chicken or pork to the bowl when serving to carnivores.
 This is also a brilliant base for other dishes.
 Add some corn & cheese, roll in a tortilla, toast in a pan, and you have a quick burrito.
 Pour it over broccoli tots with cheese & sour cream for Totchos.
-Swap the tots out for oven fries and you get Lord Of The Fries.

 Or, as seen in the photo for this recipe, make Frito Pie.
 There are two ways to make Frito Pie: the Midwest Casserole topped with Fritos and the Right Way.
 The Right Way is chili poured over Fritos topped with sour cream, yellow cheese, scallions, and perhaps jalapenos.
 It’s known as a Walking Taco if you use the snack-size Frito bag as a bowl.
 Let the whole thing sit for a couple of minutes so some of the Fritos can soak in the chili sauce, then mix everything into an ugly delicious mess and ascend into chili comfort food heaven.